12 affordable budget travel transport options

 Hitchhiking is actually very popular with backpackers, and a good budget travel transport option if you’re looking to getting around for free.
 It does give you that sense of adventure, you never know who you could meet.

 Of course, if you are to hitchhike, then you do have to use your common sense and be careful of who you decide to ride with.

 I’ve met travelers who have traveled through entire countries and regions by just hitchhiking.

 Boat trips will come in all shapes and sizes and comfort for traveling to Islands, channel hops, border crossings, cruises, and excursions.
-As with all transport options make sure to do your research.
+As with all budget travel transport options make sure to do your research.
 The more touristy areas and Islands will have a plethora of boat ferrying companies willing to take you back and forth and some will try over-pricing you.
 There are some cheap options out there for you, you just have to look.

-In most cases your best budget travel transport options are to seek out transport options locally when you arrive at your destination, however below are some websites that can be quite helpful when looking into or booking transport.
+In most cases your best budget travel transport options are to seek out budget travel transport options locally when you arrive at your destination, however below are some websites that can be quite helpful when looking into or booking transport.

 Check my bus – A good site that lets you check and book local bus journeys all around the world.

 Routes international – Covers every mode of transport from all around the world.

 The man in seat 61 – One of the most comprehensive and reputable train travel guide/search and booking portal on the internet.
 Includes local, trans-country and trans-regional train journeys from all around the world.

 Rome to Rio – A global trip planner by any mode of transport in any country around the world.